turingcompl33t/windows-internals/Networking/README.md

 "Moving from UNIX sockets to Windows sockets is fairly simple.
 Windows programs require a different set of include files, need initialization and deallocation of WinSock resources, use `closesocket( )` instead of `close()`, and use a different error reporting facility.
 However, the meat of the application is identical to UNIX."

+### Asynchronous IO with Windows Sockets

+Overlapped IO, or, more generally, asynchronous IO, with Windows sockets refers to the ability to invoke various Windows sockets APIs in a non-blocking manner.
+Because the traditional multithreaded server model typically does not scale well beyond a (relatively low) threshold of connected clients, Windows' support for asynchronous socket IO is what allows for the development of massively scalable server applications on the platform.

+In general, there are three distinct ways in which asynchronous IO with Windows sockets may be implemented:
+- Overlapped IO (with or without the help of `AcceptEx()`): under the overlapped IO model, one provides an `OVERLAPPED` (or `WSAOVERLAPPED`, the two are equivalent) structure with an embedded event object handle to socket API functions (e.g. `WSASend()`, `WSARecv()`); the application then waits on the associated handle for the operation to complete and calls `WSAGetOverlappedResult()` to identify the target of the IO completion
+- Extended IO (with or without the help of `AcceptEx()`): under the extended IO model, one provides a callback function to socket API functions (e.g. `WSASend()`, `WSARecv()`); the callback function is then invoked by the system once the IO is complete, provided the thread that initiated the operation enters an alertable wait state
+- IO Completion Port: under the IO completion port model, one creates a new IO completion port (via `CreateIoCompletionPort()`) and subsequently associates each new socket on which IO is to be performed with the port; threads within the application may then wait for IO completion events to be posted to the port via the `GetQueuedCompletionStatus()` function

+These three methods for implementing asychronous IO with Windows sockets vary in their complexity and performance characteristics.
+In general, the IO completion port implementation offers the simplest programming model and also easily incorporates additional resources in the form of multiple threads.

 ### Windows Sockets API

+The Windows sockets API provides application programmers a robust and flexible set of types and functions with which to write programs that communicate over the network.
+Some of the features provided by the most recent version of the Windows sockets API include the following:
+- Socket handles that are interoperable with regular Windows handle types, thus allowing one to manipulate Windows sockets with regular Windows file IO APIs
+- Simultaneous access to a large number of transport protocols
+- Protocol-independent name resolution
+- Protocol-independent multicast and multipoint support
+- Support for numerous methods of implementing the Windows asynchronous IO model
+- Support for scatter / gather IO operations
+- Support for sharing socket handles between processes
+- A dedicated debug / trace implementation of the base Winsock DLL (_ws2\_32.dll_) for improved debugging and performance monitoring in non-release builds

+The breadth of the Windows socket API is both a blessing and a curse - the sheer number of functions and types exported by the API can prove somewhat overwhelming.
+For instance, the API supports a high degree of compatibility with the traditional Berkeley socket API and thus exports functions such as `socket()`, `accept()`, `connect()`, and `recv()`.
+However, the API frequently exports other functions that serve similar purposes yet present additional functionality that cannot be achieved with the BSD-compatible functions.
+For instance, the Windows-specific analogs to the four aforementioned functions are:
+- `socket()` -> `WSASocket()`
+- `accept()` -> `AcceptEx()`
+- `send()` -> `WSASend()`
+- `recv()` -> `WSARecv()`

+The list of such functions is long and varied.
+The important point is to recognize the existence of such discrepancies in the API and make the choice for which API to utilize in one's application accordingly.
+For instance, if one is writing a networked application that is intended to run on both Windows and UNIX platforms, utilizing the BSD-compatible functions makes the task of writing cross-platform code relatively simple.
+Similarly, if one is writing an application that will only be built for Windows systems, one may take advantage of the additional functionality provided by the Windows-specific functions with no regard to the portability of the application.

+### Windows BSD-Style API

 Aside from the distinctions mentioned above, the Windows sockets API is identical to the Berkeley sockets API.